umanage/umanage.github.io/theme-setup/index.md

 ---
 layout: page
-title: Theme Setup
+title: User's Guide
 modified: 2016-01-19
-excerpt: "Instructions on how to install and customize the Jekyll theme Minimal Mistakes."
+excerpt: "Instructions on how to optimally use UManage in a team or project."
 image:
   feature: sample-image-3.jpg
   credit: WeGraphics